 SELECT…INTO creates a new table in the default filegroup and inserts the resulting rows from the query into it.
 To view the complete SELECT syntax, see SELECT (Transact-SQL).

 Specifies the name of a new table to be created, based on the columns in the select list and the rows chosen from the data source.

 Specifies the name of the filegroup in which new table will be created.
 The filegroup specified should exist on the database else the SQL Server engine throws an error.
-This option is only supported starting SQL Server 2017.
+This option is only supported beginning with SQL Server 2017.

 The format of new_table is determined by evaluating the expressions in the select list.
 The columns in new_table are created in the order specified by the select list.
 Each column in new_table has the same name, data type, nullability, and value as the corresponding expression in the select list.
 The IDENTITY property of a column is transferred except under the conditions defined in "Working with Identity Columns" in the Remarks section.

 To create the table in another database on the same instance of SQL Server, specify new_table as a fully qualified name in the form database.schema.table_name.

 You cannot create new_table on a remote server; however, you can populate new_table from a remote data source.
 To create new_table from a remote source table, specify the source table using a four-part name in the form linked_server.catalog.schema.object in the FROM clause of the SELECT statement.
 Alternatively, you can use the OPENQUERY function or the OPENDATASOURCE function in the FROM clause to specify the remote data source.